Azure-Samples/media-services-v3-node-tutorials/VideoEncoding/Encoding_Bulk_Remote_Storage_Account_SAS/Readme.md

 1. Configure the .env file settings for this sample
 1. Generate a Read/List SAS token URL in the portal under the storage accounts "shared access signature" menu.
 This operation requires you to have the right permissions in the remote account.
-   Grant the SAS allowed resource types : Service, Container, and Object.
+   Grant the SAS allowed services : Blob only
-   Grant the SAS allowed permissions: Read, List.
+   The allowed resource types can be restricted to : Service, Container and Object Grant the SAS allowed permissions: Read, List.
+If you wish to use the metadata feature to update which source files were encoded by setting the "ams_encoded":"true" metadata property, you should also include Write permission.
+Do not allow Delete, Create, or Add
 1. Set the **REMOTESTORAGEACCOUNTSAS** environment variable to the generated SAS URL - this is where the sample will "crawl" for content
 1. Generate a seconds SAS URL for the **OUTPUTCONTAINERSAS** environment variable.
 This can be a storage account root, or a specific container in a storage account to write the output hierarchy into.
    The sample can preserve virtual folder hierarchy, as well as re-use the container names that it finds in the remote storage account using the configuration settings at the top of the sample.